Your cart is currently empty!

 Enter the Laser

-Starting September 2025, badges and custom paint are retired.
-Every RockScience mic now ships with:
+Starting September 2025, epoxied-on badges are retired.
+Every RockScience Mic now ships with:

 - A laser-engraved RockScience logo